Inspections highlight safety risks at Bangladesh factories

 Roberts said factory owners are responsible for paying to address safety issues raised by inspectors, although brands had agreed to help find funding if the owners cannot afford it.

-The separate Alliance for Bangladesh Worker Safety, dominated by North American retailers like Gap (GPS.N) and Wal-Mart Stores (WMT.N), said in October it had inspected more than half the Bangladesh factories its members use.
+The separate Alliance for Bangladesh Worker Safety, dominated by North American retailers like Gap and Wal-Mart Stores, said in October it had inspected more than half the Bangladesh factories its members use.

 Proponents of the Accord say it is stronger than the Alliance as it requires independent inspections of work sites, binding arbitration enforceable in court in case of a dispute, and full disclosure of all suppliers, inspection reports and detailed quarterly reports.